Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Discussion

 A central result of this work is the remarkably weak evolution of satellite galaxy CLFs across $0<z<1$ (\autoref{fig:clfsatcom}, \autoref{fig:clfparam}).
 While the bright-end characteristic magnitude $M_\mathrm{b}^\ast$ fades systematically toward lower redshifts—consistent with passive aging of stellar populations—the faint-end slopes and amplitudes show minimal evolution.
 For red satellites, the faint-end slope remains in the range $-1.8\lesssim\alpha_\mathrm{f}\lesssim-1.7$ across all halo masses and redshifts; for blue satellites, a single Schechter function with slope $-1.25\lesssim\alpha\lesssim-1.2$ provides an excellent fit in all bins.
 This stability implies that the low-mass end of the cluster red sequence was already largely in place by $z\sim1$, and that the processes governing the abundance of faint satellites have remained remarkably constant over the last $\sim8$ Gyr.

-Previous measurements of cluster CLFs at intermediate redshift have generally been consistent with weak evolution, though limited by shallower depths and smaller samples.
+Previous measurements of cluster CLFs at intermediate redshift have generally been consistent with weak evolution, though limited by shallower depths and smaller samples \citep[e.g.][]{Andreon2008history, Andreon2014JKCS041}.
 Using X-ray selected clusters from the XXL survey, \citet{Ricci2018XXL} found little evolution in CLF parameters over $0<z<1$, as did \citet{Sarron2018Evolution} for CFHT clusters and \citet{Puddu2021AMICO} for KiDS clusters.
-Our results extend these findings in three key ways: (1) we reach $\sim2-3$ magnitudes fainter than previous studies, enabling the first robust characterization of the faint-end upturn at $z\sim1$; (2) our clean separation of red and blue populations reveals that the upturn is exclusively a feature of red satellites; and (3) the large DESI SV3 group sample allows finer binning in halo mass, demonstrating that the stability holds across the full range $10^{12}M_\odot\lesssim M_\mathrm{h}\lesssim10^{15}M_\odot$.
+Our results extend these findings in three key ways: (1) we reach $\sim2-3$ magnitudes fainter than previous studies, enabling the first robust characterization of the faint-end upturn at $z\sim1$ and a direct test of its physical origin; (2) our clean separation of red and blue populations reveals that the upturn is exclusively a feature of red satellites; and (3) the large DESI SV3 group sample allows finer binning in halo mass, demonstrating that the stability holds across the full range $10^{12}M_\odot\lesssim M_\mathrm{h}\lesssim10^{15}M_\odot$.

 The persistence of the faint-end upturn with little evolution in slope or amplitude from $z\sim1$ to $z\sim0$ has direct bearing on the origin of the steep faint-end slope.
 Two broad classes of models have been proposed to explain this feature.
-In the "early formation" scenario, the steep slope is imprinted at high redshift ($z\gtrsim2$) by enhanced star formation efficiency in low-mass halos before pre-heating of the intergalactic medium \citep{Mo2002Galaxy, Mo2004Galaxy} or due to a characteristic epoch of efficient cooling and star formation in dwarf-sized halos \citep{Lu2014empirical, Lu2015Star}.
+In the "early formation" scenario, the steep slope is imprinted at high redshift ($z\gtrsim2$) by enhanced star formation efficiency in low-mass haloes before pre-heating of the intergalactic medium \citep{Mo2002Galaxy, Mo2004Galaxy} or due to a characteristic epoch of efficient cooling and star formation in dwarf-sized haloes \citep{Lu2014empirical, Lu2015Star}.
 In this picture, the faint end of the red sequence is largely in place by $z\sim1$ and subsequently evolves passively.
 Alternatively, in the "environmental quenching" scenario adopted in many semi-analytic models \citep[e.g.][]{Guo2011,Jiang2019}, the steep faint-end slope arises primarily from post-infall processes—such as ram-pressure stripping, harassment, and starvation—that progressively quench low-mass satellites over cosmic time, with the faint-end slope steepening as more dwarf galaxies are quenched at lower redshifts.